SouthGreenPlatform/VcfHunter/tutorial_DnaSeqVariantCalling.md

 -   \*\_realigned.bam file reads realigned around indels
 -   \*\_realigned.bai file (index of the bam file)

-d - Base recalibration: In this step, reads base sequencing quality are recalculated. **This step is recommended by GATK best practice but we do not recommend to use it if you use our pipeline.**
+## d - Base recalibration

+In this step, reads base sequencing quality are recalculated. **This step is recommended by GATK best practice but we do not recommend to use it if you use our pipeline.**